oracle/odpi/doc/src/functions/dpiMsgProps.rst

     which will be populated upon successful completion of this function.
 If the payload is not a series of bytes, this value will be 0.
 This parameter can also be NULL.

+.. function:: int dpiMsgProps_getPayloadJson(dpiMsgProps* props, \
+        dpiJson** json)

+    Returns the payload associated with the message properties, The payload must be a JSON object and is available after the call to :func:`dpiQueue_deqOne()` or :func:`dpiQueue_deqMany()`; otherwise, the
+    value NULL will be returned.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **props** [IN] -- a reference to the message properties from which the payload is to be retrieved.
+If the reference is NULL or invalid, an error is returned.

+    **json** [OUT] -- a reference to a JSON object which will be populated upon successful completion of this function.
+If the payload is not a JSON object, this value will be NULL.

 .. function:: int dpiMsgProps_getPriority(dpiMsgProps* props, int32_t* value)